Course DetailsCourse Number: 3203 Section Number: X21

 Comprehensive Final Exam - 35%

 The comprehensive proctored open-book final exam will be administered using D2L.
-Each student must have a proctor and test site approved by the course instructor before taking the exam.
+Each student must have a proctor and site approved by the course instructor before taking the exam.
 Students are not allowed to print the final exam.
 The exam is two and a half (2.5) hours in length.
 Note that the Comprehensive Final Exam closes at 5:00 pm Central Time, so students need to schedule accordingly.

 Proctor Guidelines and the Proctor Application form are available from D2L.
 The MSU Radiologic Sciences department now uses a standardized protocol and proctor application.
 Students must provide the proctor with the Proctor Guidelines.
 Students should submit the completed proctor application to the instructor (fax, US mail, or email from proctor) by the scheduled due date at the end of this syllabus.
 All inquires about the proctor application should be directed to the appropriate instructor.